-New study recommends using active videogaming ('exergaming') to improve children's healthMay 17th, 2013 in Pediatrics /
+New study recommends using active videogaming ('exergaming') to improve children's healthMay 17, 2013 in Medicine & Health / Pediatrics

 Levels of physical inactivity and obesity are very high in children, with fewer than 50% of primary school-aged boys and fewer than 28% of girls meeting the minimum levels of physical activity required to maintain health.
 Exergaming, using active console video games that track player movement to control the game (e.g., Xbox-Kinect, Wii), has become popular, and may provide an alternative form of exercise to counteract sedentary behaviors.
 In a study scheduled for publication in The Journal of Pediatrics, researchers studied the effects of exergaming on children.